duttarnab/gluu.oidc.rp/README.md

 # <img src="public/icons/icon_48.png" width="45" align="left"> Gluu.oidc.rp

-My Chrome Extension
+Relying Party Chrome Extension

-## Features
+## Supporting Browser

-- Feature 1
+- Chrome
-- Feature 2
+- Opera

+## Quick Install

+1. Unpack the zip file in release folder to a empty folder
+2. Go to Settings --> Extensions of Chrome browser
+3. Switch on the `Developer mode`
+4. Click on `Load unpacked` button to load the extension

 ## Install